10 Most Reasonable Freshdesk Alternatives & Competitors

 If you’re looking for a Freshdesk alternative that won’t leave you on the rocks, HelpCrunch is your best shot.
-Not only does HelpCrunch involve a shared inbox for managing all customer interactions in one place, but it also offers a powerful live chat that you can embed into the widget, intuitive knowledge base, a popup builder, and email marketing functionalities.
+Not only does HelpCrunch involve a shared inbox for managing all customer interactions in one place, but it also offers a powerful live chat that you can embed into the widget, intuitive knowledge base, a chatbot, popup builder, and email marketing functionalities.
 But let’s elaborate on the shared inbox for now.

 HelpCrunch help desk is an affordable option with top-notch opportunities and specs that will definitely accelerate your workflow: